 “Froydis soon left the village but ØygæiRR stayed and questioned the boy.
 The ignorant youth cried and told his story but they couldn't find the crow no matter how hard they searched.
 So the hunter called his wolf Örnir, and they soon found the stone and a familiar scent.
-So he returned to Froydis’ palace and told her the boy’s story.
+He returned to Froydis’ palace and told her the boy’s story.
 Realizing her error the goddess shed black tears of regret.”

 Pleased with her work Ida stood up, went to fire and poured the remaining blood into the fire.
 She stayed silent while both siblings watched the boiling blood and breathed the smoke again.
 At last she opened her mouth once more and finished the story with a gentle voice.

 “Those black tears formed a lake in front of her feet.
 All her anger, regret and disgust filled the lake.
 The surface boiled and a giant dragon raised itself in the sky.
 The foul odor of death filed the air, the flowers shriveled and black clouds formed in the sky.
 This dragon was Vebrandir, and he was death himself.
 Froydis looked at her new child and ordered him to descend to the human world and eat our ancestors’ souls.
 Since then Vebrandir eats the souls of the dead so that the righteous ones can meet their loved ones again.”